My Story

 A new perspective

 People come alive when they realize that they matter - that everyone matters - to each other.
 While no one is perfect or self-sufficient - including me - we are each unique in time and space- and all belong in the bigger picture of life, like a puzzle piece.
-The bumps and indentations make us need each other.
+The bumps and indentations make us need each other to make life work for us all - in the big picture.

-Cherishing doesn’t mean we tolerate harmful behaviour from others - or from ourselves.
-Caring involves the courage to engage respectful boundaries for the safety and dignity of everyone (including the person harming) to create a healthy relationship.
+Cherishing does not mean we tolerate harmful and disrespectful behaviour from others - or from ourselves.
+Just the opposite.
+Caring involves the courage to engage respectful boundaries because we care about the safety, dignity and potential of everyone (including the person harming) and to create healthier relationships - not to punish, isolate or shame.

-From personal and professional experience I’ve found that people learn to care and grow best in community - so The CHERISH Mosaic is a learning community, with workshops, bookclubs and support groups.
-See more on the The CHERISH Mosaic story.
+From personal and professional experience I’ve found that people learn to care and grow best in community - so The CHERISH Mosaic is a learning community, where workshops, bookclubs and support groups give people opportunities to grow in their own time and way.
+In our sharing our stories and insights, we help - and celebrate- each other’s growth.

 Do you relate to my struggle?